Exhaust Wraps

 Joined: Jul 2005

-Lark, While you’re at it can you tell me how you attached that tin to the bottom and maybe a pic of just that area?
+While you’re at it can you tell me how you attached that tin to the bottom and maybe a pic of just that area?
 It looks cleaner down there then the setup we have.
 Don't worry I am not planning on an exact copy but just looking for a little inspiration on something different.
 In the next month or two I plan on doing a homemade freak, a la boogies scrambler and while I am at it something new in that area would be nice.
-Thanks in advance.
-Sebastian

 -Sebastian